-Mining dams pose a substantial risk, and residue management clearly needs to change.
-Alfa Laval is leading that transformation.
+Tailings management is changing.
+Alfa Laval is working with customers around the world to move to tailings dewatering and dry stacking.
 The robust design and large capacity of our solid-bowl decanter centrifuges have proven the perfect solution for safe and secure dewatering of mine tailings.
 The small footprint substantially reduces installation space.
 The consistency of the solids fraction is perfect for co-disposal or dry stacking.
 And you recover large volumes of water for reuse.

 Ensuring a fast, continuous process for safe, clean and efficient solid-liquid separation